artvinee/bingx-auto-withdraw/README.md

 addresses are taken from addresses.txt

+for APIKEY and SECRETKEY, go to https://bingx.com/ru-ru/account/api/ and create an api (be sure to label it “Withdrawal”!)

 AMOUNT : enter the number of tokens to be output, taking into account the bingx commissions

 COIN : write the ticker of the coin.